programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 print(f"An upper estimate of necessary vector size is {math.floor(len(vocab)**0.5)} dimensions.") print(f"A lower estimate of the vector size is {math.ceil(len(vocab)**0.25)} dimensions.")
 ```
+You should get a suggested range between c.15 and 150.

 The initial training phase—in which a neural network ‘learns’ the word embeddings—can be quite expensive computationally.
-As a result, many users simply download *pre*-trained embeddings derived by major institutions and corporations; these will have been developed with an enormous vocabulary to capture a wide range of variations in usage and meaning.
-Pre-trained embeddings are available for both generic and specific language domains so, for instance, ones generated from social media sources *should* outperform generic embeddings on, say, Twitter-oriented applications.
+As a result, many users simply download *pre*-trained embeddings derived by major institutions and corporations (*e.g.* FastText's [English embeddings](https://fasttext.cc/docs/en/english-vectors.html) and Google's [newsgroup-trained ones](https://code.google.com/archive/p/word2vec/)) ; these will have been developed with an enormous vocabulary (*e.g.* GloVe's [Gigaword](https://nlp.stanford.edu/projects/glove/)) to capture a wide range of variations in usage and meaning.
+Pre-trained embeddings are available for both generic and specific language domains so, for instance, ones generated [from social media sources](https://zenodo.org/record/3237458#.YmI68vPMI-Q) *should* outperform generic embeddings on, say, Twitter-oriented applications.
 For domain-specific applications, such as our data set of abstracts, researchers are likely to obtain better results by training *their own* embeddings on the actual data, and that is what we do here.

 We use the following parameters: